kasrarasa-coder/System-Monitor/README.md

-# ⚡ Pulse — A System Monitor That Lives on Your Desktop
+# ⚡ — A System Monitor That Lives on Your Desktop

 <p align="center">
   <b>Watch your machine breathe.</b><br>